Malfoy/malfoy.github.io/index.md

 You will also subsample the datasets to be able to perform quick tests.

 The goal of Part 2 is to obtain a quick, initial assembly of the _V. cholerae_ genome using any of these datasets.
 You could use any of the assemblers which have been pre-installed on your Instance.
  “But, which one?”, you ask.
 Well, the point of this part is to let you to take initiatives and pick one!
 So, for this first attempt, if the assembler asks for any parameter, try to guess a reasonable value but do not over-think it.
 At this point, it does not matter if the assembly is of poor quality.
 In this step, you can try to work with a subsampling of your datasets to accelerate the process.

 In Part 3, you will measure the quality of your initial assembly and recognize that it could possibly be improved.
 Once you have generated your first assembly, move to Part 3.
-If you are stuck, don’t panic, either ask a TA or follow the detailed steps below.
+If you are stuck, don’t panic and ask a TA.

-Finally in Part 4 you submit your assembly to the state of the art: https://docs.google.com/spreadsheets/d/1WJ_AYZ8tkrexKSPRNl1dpr5F1Z2PHReNDbVGnzdnuAA/edit?usp=sharing
+Finally in Part 4 you submit your assembly statistics to the state of the art: https://docs.google.com/spreadsheets/d/1WJ_AYZ8tkrexKSPRNl1dpr5F1Z2PHReNDbVGnzdnuAA/edit?usp=sharing